EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Results and Discussion

-In this section, we ran the single-agent across the same five questions ten times, using two OpenAI LLMs, GPT‑4.1 and o3.
-Single-agent‑GPT‑4.1 achieved an average completion success rate of 78±7.7\% and an average human-review score of 5.06, whereas single-agent-o3 reached 80.0±6.32\% with a human-review score of 5.68.
+We ran the iterative single-agent across the same five questions ten times, using two OpenAI LLMs, GPT‑4.1 and o3.
+Single-agent‑GPT‑4.1 achieved an average workflow completion rate of 78±7.7\% and an average human-review score of five sampled successful results of 5.06±0.32, whereas single-agent-o3 reached 80.0±6.32\% with a human-review score of 5.68±0.37.
 The \textit{LLM-as-Judge} provides comparative evaluations of the successful papers generated by single-agent and EpidemIQs.
 Table~\ref{tab:single_score} presents these scores for all questions.
+The task success rate was 22±6\% and 26±9.75\% for GPT 4.1 and o3, respectively, as backbone LLMs.
+Specifically, in none of the trials could they achieve the correct targeted vaccination threshold in Question 5, and only about 10\% of the time the stochastic coexistence regime in Question 4 was correctly validated.\\

-Surprisingly, the AI-generated scores differ only slightly across the three cases, while the human reviews reveal substantial disparities in their outcomes.
-The single-agent-GPT‑4.1 setup addressed the first three questions to some extent; however, it was limited: it handled the analytical component inadequately, ran only a few stochastic simulations, and in some instances merely solved the ODE system instead of performing exact stochastic simulations.
-For the more complex question 5, none of the trials identified the target vaccination threshold or model the network appropriately.
-Furthermore, the parameters and the rationale for their selection were not discussed comprehensively.\\
+Human reviewers observed large performance gaps across the three implementations, even though the AI-generated scores were close.
+In the single-agent GPT-4.1 setting, the framework could partially address the first three questions, but it often handled the analytical part weakly, ran only a few stochastic realizations, and sometimes replaced exact stochastic simulations with solving ODEs.
+For the more complex Question 5, it did not identify the vaccination threshold and did not model the network in a suitable way, and the parameter choices were not well justified .\\